mwfj/Final_Project_in_3D_Game/update/README.md

 * Override GetEdgeType() in class MazeWall and MazePassage.
 * Add code to generate boss room.
 * Add conditions to open the door.
+* Now left click mouse will change the player camera angle from buttom to top for the future use, and click it again to resume the default camera angle
+* Now scroll the mouse wheel will change the field of view for camera